-The Welfare Manager or Director of Student Experience and staff authorised by him/her can also search for any item banned by the College Rules which has been identified in the rules as an item which may be searched for.
+The Principal and staff authorised by him/her can also search for any item banned by the College Rules which has been identified in the rules as an item which may be searched for.

 Confiscation

 College staff can seize any prohibited item found as the result of a search.
 They can also seize any item, however found, which is considered harmful or detrimental to College discipline.